 XIII.
-Fraud and Abuse NO OTHER M. Has the institution taken reasonable measures to prevent fraud and abuse in State-funded aid programs by at least requiring: Collection of supporting documentation?
+Fraud and Abuse

+M. prev the institution taken reasonable measures to yent fraud and abuse in State-funded aid programs by east requiring: YES NO OTHER 1) 2) Collection of supporting documentation?
 Reconciliation of apparent discrepancies in information submitted in support of an application for State-funded student aid?
-3) Establishment of due process procedures for students suspected of fraud and penalties for proven fraud?a. procedures established to notify student of the process and penalties?4) Separation of award authorization and disbursement functions?
+3) Establishment of due process procedures for students suspected of fraud and penalties for proven fraud? a. procedures established to notify student of the process and penalties?
+4) Separation of award authorization and disbursement functions?
 5) Whether priority is given to students based on whether they are entering or continuing students or their year in school?
-6) Within the institution's packaging policy, is the philosophy by which grant, work, and loan are combined in packages of assistance and the maximum total package any one student may receive, recognizing that different policies for pro-portions and maximums may exist for different categories of students?
-For example, lower-division vs. upper-division.)
-N. Do all award notices for state-funded student assistance contain: The period for which aid is granted?
-The awards offered, including the full name of the award?
+6) Within the institution's packaging policy, is the philosophy by which grant, work, and loan are combined in packages of assistance and the maximum total package any one student may receive, recognizing that different policies may exist for different categories of students (e.g., , lower-division vs. upper-division)?
+N. Do a cont all award notices for state-funded student assistance ain: 1) The period for which aid is granted?
+2) The awards offered, including the full name of the award?
 3) Award conditions including: compliance with the Standards of Satisfactory Academic Progress policy? conditions specific to a particular program, including agreement to repay any loan?
-4) A mechanism by which the student can reject each component of the aid package?5) A statement that the student has read, understands, and agrees to the award conditions?
+4) A mechanism by which the student can reject each component of the aid package?

-P. Does t studen the institution revise awards in response to changes in a at's: YES NO OTHER

-1) Period of enrollment

-2) Level of enrollment (e.g., full-time)

-3) Costs

-4) Resources

-(Whenever student is over-awarded)

-Q. any s the institution fully document in the individual record action taken to amend or suspend an award after initial r and acceptance?
+YES NO OTHER 5) A statement that the student has read, understands, and agrees to the award conditions? Р. es the institution revise awards in response to change in adent's: 1) 2) 3) 4) Period of enrollment?
+Level of enrollment (e.g., full-time)?
+Costs?
+Resources (Whenever student is over-awarded)?
+Q. reco es the institution fully document in the individual ord any action taken to amend or suspend an rd after initial offer and acceptance?
 1) Does the file clearly specify the reason for change?

-R. s the institution have procedures to insure that students not receive more than:

-1) \$5000 per year from CLEAP?

-2) \$5,000 per year from SLEAP?

-3) \$5000 per year from CSG?

-4) \$5000 per year from Graduate Grant?
+R. s the institution have procedures to insure that students not receive more than: 1) 2) 3) 4) \$5,000 per year from CLEAP?\$5,000 per year from SLEAP?\$5,000 per year from CSG?\$5,000 per year from Graduate Grant?

-5) Tuition plus \$5000 per year from Graduate fellowship?
+AUDIT PROGRAM

-AUDIT PROGRAM CHECK LIST
+CHECK LIST

-STATE-FUNDED STUDENT ASSISTANCE PROGRAMS
+PART 1 STATE-FUNDED STUDENT ASSISTANCE PROGRAMS